priyankush-siloria/kafka-message-consumer/README.md

 ### Python GIL Considerations:

-Python’s Global Interpreter Lock (GIL) affects true CPU-bound tasks when using threads.
-In this script, threading is used to handle long-running tasks concurrently, but Python’s GIL may limit performance if tasks are CPU-bound.
+Python's Global Interpreter Lock (GIL) affects true CPU-bound tasks when using threads.
+In this script, threading is used to handle long-running tasks concurrently, but Python's GIL may limit performance if tasks are CPU-bound.
 To achieve better parallelism for CPU-bound tasks, consider using multiprocessing or scaling the service across multiple machines.

 ## Simulated Long-Running Task

 The service simulates a long-running task in the `handle_message` function by using `time.sleep(5)` to represent a CPU-intensive operation.
 This task demonstrates how the consumer can handle multiple messages concurrently without being blocked by a single long-running task.

+## Challenges Faced and Solutions

+### Challenge 1: Handling Concurrent Message Processing
+One of the main challenges was ensuring that the service could handle multiple messages concurrently without overwhelming the system.
+The initial implementation faced issues with message processing delays, especially when multiple long-running tasks were triggered simultaneously.

+**Solution:**
+To address this, I implemented threading to allow each message to be processed in its own thread.
+This approach helped distribute the workload across available CPU cores, improving the overall responsiveness of the service.

+### Challenge 2: Message Decoding Errors
+During testing, I encountered issues with decoding messages from Kafka, particularly when the message format was not as expected.
+This led to exceptions that could crash the consumer.

+**Solution:**
+I added error handling in the `decode_message` function to catch `json.JSONDecodeError` exceptions.
+This ensured that the consumer could skip invalid messages without crashing, allowing it to continue processing valid messages.